Fully Insured Health Plans vs Self-Funding

 SO…

 Imagine a typical plan year for a fully insured carrier.
 Assume an employer of 100 with an average fully insured cost of $1,000/per employee/per month, equaling $1,200,000 per year.
-All of that money spent in premiums the employer will never see again.
+All of that money is paid for premiums which the employer will never see again or have any way of knowing how it was used.

 BUT…